-Trump in Davos: ‘I want to see a strong dollar’
+Trump's market-moving (and contradicting) comment in Davos: ‘I want to see a strong dollar’

 PREDATORY

-After Mr. Mnuchin's remarks on Wednesday, Commerce Secretary Wilbur Ross denied his colleague was advocating a weaker dollar, but when asked about the risk of trade wars, he told CNBC: "Trade war has been in place for quite a little while, the difference is the U.S. troops are now coming to the ramparts."
+After Mnuchin's remarks on Wednesday, Commerce Secretary Wilbur Ross denied his colleague was advocating a weaker dollar, but when asked about the risk of trade wars, he told CNBC: "Trade war has been in place for quite a little while, the difference is the U.S. troops are now coming to the ramparts."

-Speaking at the Thursday morning news conference, Ross said: "People are using some predatory practices against us and we're not flinching from that."
+Speaking at the Thursday morning news conference, Ross said: "People are using some predatory practices against us, and we're not flinching from that."

 The comments came a day after European leaders, without specifically mentioning the United States, warned against a rise in nationalism and protectionism.

-Chinese Foreign Ministry spokeswoman Hua Chunying said in Beijing on Thursday the country's leaders were committed to openness.
+Chinese Foreign Ministry spokeswoman Hua Chunying said in Beijing on Thursday that the country's leaders were committed to openness.

 "I believe everyone has already noticed that at the end of last year China has taken real steps to greatly loosen its financial industry, market access and others," she said.

-Mr. Trump is due to speak on Friday, the final day of the four-day gathering of CEOs, bankers, academics and celebrities which has become a synonymous with the "global elite" that the president has railed against.
+Trump is due to speak on Friday, the final day of the four-day gathering of chief executives, bankers, academics and celebrities which has become a synonymous with the "global elite" that he railed against.

-Mr. Mnuchin said he had met the economic adviser to Chinese President Xi Jinping and had a "very good and open dialogue", talking about North Korea sanctions and trade.
+Mnuchin said he had met the economic adviser to Chinese President Xi Jinping and had a "very good and open dialog," talking about North Korea sanctions and trade.

 "We're working together on the issue of the trade deficit in a mutual desire to shrink the trade deficit.
 We talked about some very specific ideas that we both have on that."